 Can I use regular all-purpose flour?

-Yes!
-You can use regular all-purpose flour for these apple cider donuts if you are not gluten-free.
+Yes, you can use regular all-purpose flour if you don't need them to be gluten-free.

 What's the best substitute for dark brown sugar?